karimarttila/karimarttila.github.io/about.md

 I do various cloud and Clojure exercises in my free time mostly to learn new cloud related technologies and programming practices.
 I'm especially thrilled with [Clojure](https://clojure.org/) - the main reason I decided to leave my long corporate career and join Metosin.
 Even though Clojure is my favorite programming language, I have used e.g. C, C++, Java, Python, Javascript and Clojure in production, and used e.g. Go and Kotlin in my pet projects (if you are interested how I feel about those languages you might like to read [Five Languages - Five Stories]({% post_url 2018-11-19-five-languages-five-stories %}))

-I try to write new blog articles regarding my latest exercises, and also about interesting technologies I have had a chance to use in my day work.
+I write new blog articles regarding my latest exercises, and also about interesting technologies I have had a chance to use in my day job.

 ### Freetime

 When I'm off duty I like to walk with Miska in the [Helsinki Central Park](https://www.hel.fi/hel2/keskuspuisto/eng/1centralpark/).

-Some picture taken from our trips.
+Some pictures taken from our trips.

 ![Kari and Miska](/img/about_page_kari_miska_field.jpg)